nkvoronov/script.skin.helper.widgets/README.md

 ```
 plugin://script.skin.helper.widgets/?action=similar&mediatype=movies&reload=$INFO[Window(Home).Property(widgetreload2)]
 ```
-This will provide a list with unwatched movies that are similar to a random watched movie from the library, sorted by number of matching genres then rating.
+This will provide a list with unwatched movies that are similar to a random recently watched movie from the library (similarity is based on several factors, including matching genres, writers, directors, movie set & rating).
 TIP: The listitem provided by this list will have a property "similartitle" which contains the movie from which this list is generated.
 That way you can create a "Because you watched $INFO[Container.ListItem.Property(originaltitle)]" label....
 Note: You can optionally provide the widgetreload2 parameter if you want to refresh the widget every 10 minutes.
 If you want to refresh the widget on other circumstances just provide any changing info with the reload parameter, such as the window title or some window Property which you change on X interval.

-The above command will create a similar movies listing based on a random watched movie in the library.
+The above command will create a similar movies listing based on a random recently watched movie in the library.
 If you want to specify the movie to base the request on yourself you can optionally specify the imdb id to the script:

 ```